pyinfra-dev/pyinfra/docs/contributing.md

 uv run pytest tests/test_operations.py -k "selinux."
 ```

-#### End to End Tests
+#### End-to-End Tests

-The end to end tests are also executed via `pytest` but not selected by default, options/usage:
+The end-to-end tests are also executed via `pytest` but not selected by default, options/usage:

 ```sh
 # Run all the e2e tests (local, SSH, Docker)